Alsadek/robot-app/README.md

 # robot-app
-clinic system management system
+clinic management system

-full clinic system wich can reserve and order patients in clincic
+full clinic system wich can do all operations the assistant do from reserve and order patients in clincic to billing them.